-The New York Labor History Association sponsors this award in order to inspire more great writing for a general audience about the history of work, workers, and their organizations.
-The award is co-sponsored by LaborArts; Metro New York Labor Communications Council; the NYC Central Labor Council, AFL-CIO; and the Robert F. Wagner Labor Archives at NYU’s Tamiment Library.
-The contest committee is: Irwin Yellowitz, NYLHA; Rachel Bernstein, LaborArts; Gary Schoichet, Metro; Sean Mackell, NYC CLC; and Michael Koncewicz, Tamiment.
+The New York Labor History Association and NYU's Tamiment Library/Robert F. Wagner Labor Archives sponsor this award in order to inspire more great writing for a general audience about the history of work, workers, and their organizations.
+The award is co-sponsored by LaborArts; Metro New York Labor Communications Council; and the NYC Central Labor Council, AFL-CIO.
+The contest committee is: Irwin Yellowitz, NYLHA; Rachel Bernstein, NYLHA and LaborArts; Gary Schoichet, Metro; Kate Whalen, NYC CLC; Shannon O'Neill and Michael Koncewicz, Tamiment.

 We are guided by the vision of the late Debra E. Bernhardt, who worked in so many different realms to share the hidden histories of working people.
 As head of the Wagner Labor Archives she reached out to an astonishing number of people and organizations, to document undocumented stories and unrecognized contributions, and to make links between past and present.
 The LaborArts project is dedicated to Bernhardt, and the online exhibit "Making History Personal" explores her work.

 Jaeah Lee received the 2018-19 Award for "The Real Cost of Working in the House of Mouse," Topic Magazine (online), September 2018.
 She was a featured speaker at the 2019 Bernhardt Labor Journalism Forum on October 16, 2019, Labor Journalism - The Next Generation, with Kim Kelly (Teen Vogue) and Alex Pres (Jacobin).